Come and join me to photograph the marine wildlife of BC’s magnificent coast.

 “This is a great day – Steve I was on last year’s trip and would like to go on this one, sign me up” – Garry, Comox

-Your photo tour will depart from Campbell River at 8.30am and will head north by bus to Sayward where we will board our boat for the tour.
-Leaving from Sayward will put us straight out in to Johnstone Strait, which at this time of year is one of the prime locations for finding the Northern Resident orca pods.
-Depending on weather and wildlife reports we will either head further north towards the Robson Bight Reserve or we will turn south and head into one of several inlets that are popular with the orca.
+Your photo tour will depart from Campbell River at 2pm where we will board our boat for the tour.
+Although a marine wildlife tour, we do this tour at this time of year as it is one of the prime times and locations for finding the Northern Resident orca pods.
+Depending on weather and wildlife reports we will either head further north towards the Robson Bight Reserve or we will turn south and head around Quadra Island to other areas popular with marine wildlife and orca.

 There is no guarantee of what we might see, but July & August are a prime time of year with salmon arriving daily at the mouths of the region’s rivers.
 Possible wildlife that we may/hope to encounter includes orca, humpback whales, harbour seals, sealions, white-sided dolphin, harbour porpoise, dall’s porpoise, eagles and possibly even bears along the shoreline, as well of course there is also the spectacular coastal scenery that can only be seen from the water.

-- The total cost for this seven hour adventure will only be $175 (Including Tax) per person.
+- The total cost for this four hour adventure will be $149.50 (Including Tax and Conservation Fee) per person.

-Use the Paypal button below to pay by credit card (no Paypal account necessary) or email me to arrange alternative payment options.
+Use the Paypal button below to pay the deposit by credit card (no Paypal account necessary) or email me to arrange alternative payment options.

 The Small Print

 The full itinerary for the day may change from the route listed and will be dependent on the weather, tides and wildlife.
 Please note that whilst every practical and safe effort will be made to find and photograph marine wildlife, they are wild animals and their attendance can not be 100% guaranteed.